 Leeds Beckett University is one of the largest HEIs in the UK, with 30,000 students and 3000 staff.
-It was the first institution to gain accreditation from the music industry recognised Professional, Statutory and Regulatory Body JAMES (Joint Audio Media Education Support), the first institution in England to gain Integrated Learning Centre status and the first institution to gain JAMES accreditation for Film (at the Northern Film School).
+It was the first institution to gain accreditation from the music industry recognised Professional, Statutory and Regulatory Body JAMES (Joint Audio Media Education Support), the first institution in England to gain Integrated Learning Centre status.

-The School of Film, Music and Performing Arts at Leeds Beckett is a community of 1500 students and 75 academic staff, with 750 students studying on our 4 Undergraduate and 7 Postgraduate programmes in music related disciplines such as Music Technology, Production, Performance, Audio Engineering, Sound Design and composition for Film and Games and includes students engaged in PhD and post-doc research.
+The Leeds School of Arts at Leeds Beckett University is the largest creative school in the Leeds area with over 3000 students spread across almost 50 courses.
+Our music and sound provision includes disciplines such as Music Technology, Production, Performance, Audio Engineering, Sound Design and composition for Film and Games and includes students engaged in PhD and post-doc research.

 Key features of our research strategy include; our programme of PhD bursaries offered to music industry professionals, currently including Phil Harding (SAW), Ray Russell and Steve Lawson; research supervision by academic staff with music industry expertise, including Dr Steve Parker (The Rolling Stones); and the appointment of academic staff from the industry, such as Ken Scott (The Beatles, David Bowie).